88-degrees/Book-of-Changes/appendix03s1.md

 Chapter <a name="fr_260"></a>[VII](#fn_260).

-36. The Master said: -- 'Is not the Yî a perfect book?'
-It was by the Yî that the sages exalted their virtue, and enlarged their sphere of occupation.
+36. The Master said: -- 'Is not the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) a perfect book?'
+It was by the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) that the sages exalted their virtue, and enlarged their sphere of occupation.
 Their wisdom was high, and their rules of conduct were solid.
 That loftiness was after the pattern of heaven; that solidity, after the pattern of earth.

 ###### p.
 360